tezoscommunity/FAQ/Compile_Betanet.md

 This procedure is thoroughly tested on **Debian** 9.4.
 It is reported to work on **Ubuntu** 18.04 and 16.04 as well; look for special notes below though.
 It also works on **MacOS** 10.13.5 if you skip directly to the step for installing opam.

+These steps are reported to work on **Raspberry Pi** 3B and 3B+ running Ubuntu 18.04 as well.
+An external hard drive is required.

 ## Steps

 Login to new Debian or Ubuntu system and update its base packages.